-That the Standards Committee comments on and endorses the Monitoring Officer's Annual Report.
+That the Standards Committee and the Performance and Governance Committee comments on and endorses the Monitoring Officer's Annual Report.

 That the Full Council notes the Monitoring Officer's Annual Report.

 2. THE ROLE OF THE MONITORING OFFICER

 The role of the Monitoring Officer derives from the Local Government and Housing Act 1989.
 The Act requires local authorities to appoint a Monitoring Officer.